rweather/generic-front-panel/README.md

 To interface to your homebrew computer, you will need to provide address decoding for the two "chip select" lines "Select Display" and "Select Keypad".

-You can put the front panel anywhere in memory or I/O space.
+You can put the front panel anywhere in memory or I/O space that is aligned on a 64-byte boundary.
 Only the bottom 6 address bits are provided to the front panel.
 You need to decode the upper 10 bits (of a 16-bit address) yourself by some means.

 "Select Display" should be low when the top-most bits of the address match the location in memory where you want to put the display,